 The easiest way to identify your persona is by using an advanced search.
-Click “Advanced” on the top right of the search box on LinkedIn (or on the magnifying glass if you have the new LinkedIn design).
+Click “All Filters” on the top right of the search box on LinkedIn.
 Here you can search on keywords (words people use to describe themselves), title (Account Manager, Recruiter, CEO, etc.), company and much more.
 There are a limited number of searches in the free version of LinkedIn, so it is an advantage to make your search as specific as possible.
 Although it will yield fewer results, the results you get will be of higher quality.

 To get the best results in your search, you can use Boolean operators (AND, OR, NOT).
 OR is used to search multiple criteria simultaneously, e.g. different ways of describing skills.
 AND is used to narrow the search by adding more criteria to the same search, e.g. a combination of a particular industry and specific skills.
 NOT is used to exclude words from the search.
 An example of the use of the three can be:

 CEO OR Founder OR Owner AND sales AND telemarketing NOT hunter

 Note: It is important that the operators are written in upper case letters when you make a Boolean search.
 Also, use quotes (e.g. “Account Manager”) to show that the words should be considered as a single search term.